-US and Israeli leaders meet in Washington in the first talks since the disputed Iran nuclear deal was struck.
+The US and Israeli leaders meet in Washington in the first talks since the disputed Iran nuclear deal was struck.

 The Israeli and US leaders are holding their first meeting since the Iran nuclear accord was struck.